Breaking GUT Groups in F-Theory

-We would now like to discuss loop corrections to unification from integrating out Kaluza-Klein modes of the gauge theory, which give the remaining corrections to $\delta_a^{(0)}$.
-We will see that they can be determined without knowing the Calabi-Yau metric.
+We would now like to discuss loop corrections to unification from integrating out Kaluza-Klein modes of the gauge theory.
+We will see that they can be determined without knowing the Calabi-Yau metric, and discuss the role of an anomaly for determining their moduli dependence.

 \newsubsubsection{Generalities}

 We briefly recall some relevant formulae.
 The one-loop running for the gauge couplings in four dimensions is given by \be \ =\ {16 \pi^2 \,k_a \over g^2} + b_a \log(\Lambda^2/\mu^2) + S_a \ee with $(k_1,k_2,k_3) = (5/3,1,1)$.
 The one-loop beta-function coefficients are given by \be b_a = 2\, {\rm Tr}_{m=0}\,(Q_a^2\,(-1)^F({1\over 12} - \chi^2)) \ee where $Q_a$ is normalized so that ${\rm Tr}(Q_a^2) = k_a/2$.
 In the MSSM we have $(b_1,b_2,b_3) = (11,1,-3)$.
 Finally the threshold corrections are given by \be S_a = 2\, {\rm Tr}_{m\not =0}\, Q_a^2\, (-1)^F({1\over 12}-\chi^2) \ \log(\Lambda^2/m^2) . \ee In our case this will be a sum over $N=1$ vector multiplets and chiral multiplets.
 The ${\rm Tr}\, Q_a^2$ piece in (\ref{beta}),(\ref{thresholddef}) factors out for each supermultiplet, and we have \be {\rm Tr}(-1)^F({1\over 12}-\chi^2) = \left\{ \right. \ee For later purposes we would like to expand (\ref{oneloop}) a little.
 If all matter would come in complete $SU(5)$ multiplets, then we would have $(b_1,b_2,b_3) \propto (k_1,k_2,k_3)$.
 However the gauge multiplets and the electro-weak Higgses do not come in complete multiplets.
 Then we can decompose \be b_a = b_a^{(c)} + b_a^{(g)} + b_a^{(h)} \ee where $b^{(g)}_a$ is the contribution from the $SU(3) \times SU(2) \times U(1)$ gauge fields, $b^{(h)}_a$ is the contribution from the Higgs doublets, and $b^{(c)}_a$ are the contributions from the remaining complete multiplets (the three generations of ${\bf 10}$ and $\overline{\bf 5\!}\,$).
 In other words we have \be b_a^{(g)}=(0,-6,-9), \qquad b^{(h)}_a = (1,1,0), \qquad b_a^{(c)} = (10,6,6) \propto (k_1,k_2,k_3) \ee